HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

       # Target Memory utilization scaling threshold
       targetMemoryUtilizationPercentage: 80
 ```
-The default amount of replicas per application can be reconfigured.
+You can reconfigure the default amount of replicas per application.

 - If split deployment is enabled, both (`searchMiddlewareQuery` and `searchMiddlewareData`) values are considered.
 In non split deployment, only the query (`searchMiddlewareQuery`) value is considered.
 - You can enable Automated scaling by enabling `horizontalPodAutoScaler` for both `searchMiddlewareQuery` and `searchMiddlewareData` with `minReplicas` which indicates minimum number of pods when scaling is enabled and `maxReplicas` which indicates maximum number of pods when scaling is enabled.
 By default, Automated scaling is disabled for both settings.